 - All audio tracks in a source must be in the same language.

 - The audio track must only contain a single full audio mix.
 The track can include dialogue, narration, music, sound effects, and any other audio intended to be heard by the audience.
-Remove any additional audio tracks, including silent tracks, MOS (mit out sound, motor only sync, motor only shot), M&E (music & effects), and commentary, prior to uploading to Amazon Video Direct.
+Remove any additional audio tracks, including silent tracks, MOS (mit out sound, motor only sync, motor only shot), M&E (music & effects), and commentary, prior to uploading to Prime Video Direct.

 - Audio duration and video duration must match.